zig-gamedev/zig-gamedev/README.md

 Sample applications use:
 * [DirectX 12](https://docs.microsoft.com/en-us/windows/win32/direct3d12/directx-12-programming-guide) for 3D rendering.
 * [Direct2D and DirectWrite](https://docs.microsoft.com/en-us/windows/win32/direct2d/direct2d-portal) for 2D rendering and high-quality anti-aliased text rendering.
-* [WASAPI](https://docs.microsoft.com/en-us/windows/win32/coreaudio/wasapi) for lowest level audio processing.
+* [WASAPI](https://docs.microsoft.com/en-us/windows/win32/coreaudio/wasapi) for lowest level audio playback.
-* [XAudio2](https://docs.microsoft.com/en-us/windows/win32/xaudio2/xaudio2-introduction) for audio signal processing and mixing which modern games require.
 * [DirectML](https://docs.microsoft.com/en-us/windows/ai/directml/dml) for high-performance, GPU-accelerated Machine Learning.

 Helper libraries implemented in Zig that this project provides are: graphics, vectormath, tracy, pix.
 See [Libraries](#libraries) section below for more informations.

 Additionally, Zig compiler can build C/C++ code which then can be easily invoked from Zig code.
-This project takes advantage of this capability to use some great C/C++ libraries.
+This project takes advantage of this capability to use some existing C/C++ libraries (full source code of these libraries can be found in [external/src](external/src) folder).

 ## Building sample applications